tamd2/Lab2_5243/README_DBSCAN.txt

 These input files are saved and read through the Pickle library of python, so do not try to use your own input files.

+The output of the cluster labels will look like the following:

+Cluster labels:
+{<index of article>: <index of cluster it belongs to>, ...}